elastx/elx-docs/content/en/docs/dbaas/getting-started/DBaaS-guides.md

 ###### Failover-Friendly Database Drivers

 Recommended Drivers: PgBouncer (for PostgreSQL) or libpq, MySQL Connector/J (for MySQL), These drivers and libraries are designed with failover and high availability in mind.
 They offer features such as connection pooling, automatic retries, and built-in failover support.

+##### Network Advantages on Our Platforms

+If you're utilizing floating IPs on our OpenStack or Jelastic platforms, it's important to note that all traffic between the nodes will never leave our network.
+This is advantageous for both latency and security, as the internal routing ensures fast and secure data transmission.

 Final Notes